davisrao/simple-auth/README.md

 * create .env file with SECRET_KEY=abc123 & DATABASE_URL=postgresql:///warbler

 TEST NOTES:
-* Tests exist for user model (repr, signup, authenticate) & user views (are we seeing correct home page with logged in / out users).
+* Tests exist for user model (repr, signup, authenticate) & user views (are we seeing correct home page with logged in / out users)

 RUNNING TESTS:
 * for test_user_views.py file: enter this in command line FLASK_ENV=production python -m unittest test_user_views.py
 * for test_user_model.py: python -m unittest test_user_model.py

 TODO - What would I do here with more time?
-* edit user credentials / information
 * mobile view - it's responsive but the buttons and text are small on cell phones. just want to update that.
+* edit user credentials / information form.
-* style is basic bootstrap - can be improved.
-The logout style and signup / login styles are slightly different which needs to be made uniform
+* style is basic bootstrap and can definitely be improved.
+Forms have too little spacing.
+* logout style and signup / login styles are slightly different which needs to be made uniform
 * do something cooler with the home page :)
 * 404 page is nothing special - I would want to style that a little better.